petersbob/MME/Readme.md

 ###What do I need to use it?

 + A mac or linux computer.
-We hope to be able to expand to Windows sometime in the future.
+We hope to be able to run on Windows sometime in the future.
 + ChucK, a free audio programming language.

 Mac: you can install it with [homebrew](http://brew.sh/)